 - COME CLOSE TO GOD, AND HE WILL COME CLOSE TO YOU.
 People quoted this verse to me all my life, but something clicked when my college roommate said it to me in her own words.
 She told me that when she started truly seeking God, reading his Word, and spending time in prayer with him every day, he became real to her.
 So I followed her example.
 I began reading a minimum of three chapters in the Bible a day, I started a prayer list, and eventually I found a really good devotional (Jesus Calling) that completely transformed my relationship with God.
 I began to really know him in a way that I hadn’t before, and having a closer relationship with God built the foundation that I desperately needed in order to survive the toughest years of my life.
 If you don’t feel close to God, keep pressing in to him.
 Keep reading your Bible (Get a different version if you have to – you might like The Message better than the King James version).
 Keep praying until you have answers.
 Keep trying different devotionals until you find one that resonates with you.
 Ask God to speak to you.
 Give him your time, and he will give you more of himself in return.

 - YOU ARE ENOUGH!
 I spent all of my teen years and at least the first half of my 20s (if not most of the decade) feeling so unworthy.
 So not good enough.
-I had been rejected by friends, a guy, and even family to the point where I felt like I was never going to be enough.
+I had been rejected in so many areas of my life and so many times that I felt like I was never going to be enough.
 I didn’t feel pretty enough, or smart enough, or spiritual enough, or confident enough, or funny enough, or skinny enough, or anything enough.
 None of us is perfect.
 But we are enough!
 YOU are enough.
 You were made to be just the way you are, and when you do your best, that is enough!
 You don’t need to be perfect.
 You just need to be you!
 YOU.
 ARE.
 ENOUGH.

 - YOU BECOME LIKE THE FIVE PEOPLE YOU HANG OUT WITH MOST.
 Does that scare you?
 If it does, you probably need to consider finding some new friends.
-I am constantly challenged by this statistic, because my closest friends have changed a lot in the past decade, and I haven’t always been overly proud of who my top five were.
-If you don’t want to look, act, or talk like the people you hang out with the most, limit your time with those people and find some new ones whom you admire and respect.
+I am constantly challenged by this statistic, because I’ve had seasons when I could have chosen my top five more wisely.
+If you don’t want to look, act, or talk like the people you hang out with the most, limit your time with those people and spend more time with people who are good influences on you.